hyzth/running-gh-actions-through-temporal/README.md

 go run ./cmd/client/main.go
 ```

-Go to `http://localhost:7233` to see the Temporal Web UI and monitor the workflow.
+View the workflows in the Temporal UI at `http://localhost:7233`.

 Go to your repository's Actions tab to see the GitHub Action run.